 Last year I became a licensed amateur radio operator, first getting my Technician license and ultimately getting my General class license a month or so later.
-While I was a Technician class operator with limited privileges on the HF bands, I sought out things to do with my full rights on the VHF and UHF bands.
+While I was a Technician class operator with limited privileges on the HF bands, I sought out things to do with my full rights on VHF and UHF frequencies.

 Turns out, there are quite a few satellites in Low Earth Orbit that are usable by ham radio operators to communicate with one another over long distances.
 They're basically signal repeaters in the sky.
 Anyway, this post is not about those satellites, it's about the International Space Station (ISS).
 The ISS has similar capabilities to the amateur satellites I mentioned - you can even talk to the crew sometimes!
 One other thing the ISS can do is send images receivable by anyone with a handheld radio or RTL-SDR.

 The ISS crew sends these images on a VHF frequency (145.800 MHz) using a mode called Slow-Scan Television (SSTV).
 It's essentially images over radio and it sounds like this.
 Typically the images are sent by the ISS crew to commemorate specific events and the broadcast times are announced in advance.

 As I mentioned, there are many ways of receiving and decoding the SSTV signal from the ISS, but you'll need 4 basic things: